RunnerTechHype/Zombie-Stories-Linux/README.md

 - Currently, we have rootfs tarball for manual installation.
 If you want to install, please join our official discord server's
 - UTG/Linux Official Discord Server's: https://discord.gg/Ujr3Rtbnks
 - Discord: untitledtaggame_hype
+# ISO Downloads
+- Currently in Alpha stage (Use at your own risk): https://github.com/RunnerTechHype/Zombie-Stories-Linux/releases/tag/Pre-Release